ZrowGz/Challenge_Uploads/README.md

-# Challenge_Uploads
+# Challenge 1 Upload Repository

+## UW FinTech Course

-Repository for all challenge assignments.
+A repository for the challenge 1 assignment.